 Before you visit your doctor to examine the injury, use the proven RICE therapy as top of foot pain treatment to reduce swelling:

 - Rest: Don’t put any weight on your injured foot and pause all activities or exercise routines.
 If you’re wondering, “Can I walk on a fractured foot?” the answer to your question is no!
 Refrain from walking on your foot to promote healing.

 - Ice: Apply ice to your injury for 15 to 20 minutes every three hours or so.
 You can use an ice pack or wrap a bag of frozen vegetables in a small towel and place it on your foot.

 - Compression: Support your foot with a bandage.
 Doing so will also reduce swelling.

 - Elevate: Raise your foot on a pillow to reduce fluid flow to the affected area.

 You should also avoid taking hot baths or drinking alcoholic beverages for the first two days after the injury.
 You may use over-the-counter medication to reduce pain.

-If you have a sprain, strain or intense pain in your foot, then give us a call now.
+If you have a fracture, sprain, strain or intense pain in your foot, give us a call now.
 You can speak to one of our highly skilled orthopedic surgeons who will answer all your questions in a way that you can easily understand.
-We’re waiting to receive you and treat you like a member of our family.
+We can’t wait to receive you and treat you like a member of our family.